API version: 2022-10-20

 For conferences, RQC can play the active part: All reviews are present at a particular time (the reviewing deadline, or shortly later) and RQC can go and get all the submission, reviewer, and reviewing data from the manuscript handling system (after the PC chairs have permitted it to do so) and then do its job with them.

-For journals, this mode of operation does not work: Reviews trickle in all the time and it makes no sense to wait with grading them until, say, the end of the year.
+For journals, this mode of operation does not work: Reviews trickle in all the time.
+It makes no sense to wait with grading them until, say, the end of the year.
 So the manuscript handling system needs to actively transmit the data for reviews to RQC as they come in.
 RQC needs to provide a technical way to do that: The API (application programming interface).

 Overall, the process for handling one submission to journal X works roughly as follows: